 It is an important, and completely learnable skill, that will help you sell your crafts online, and if you go through the process thoroughly, it will also help you talk to customers more effectively when you're selling in person.

 When I first sat down to write this article I thought, okay, I'm not a professional copywriter, but a good chunk of my work has involved writing to sell, or writing to engage people.
-Even before I was self employed, I worked as a career counselor and wrote over 2000 resumes, which is all about the subtleties of writing to sell.
+Even before I was self employed, I worked as a career coach and wrote over 2000 resumes, which is all about the subtleties of writing to sell.

 I figured I knew this topic pretty thoroughly.